Stevie-Ray/hangtime-grip-connect/packages/docs/src/get-started.md

 ## Example usage (Motherboard)

 Simply importing the utilities you need from `@hangtime/motherboard`.
-Devices that are currenlty supported:
+Devices that are currently supported:
 `Motherboard`, `Tindeq` and `Entralpi`.

 ```html